-Water Quality Segment No. 1014, which receives the discharge from this facility, is not designated as a public water supply.
-Screening reported analytical data of the effluent against water quality-based effluent limitations calculated for the protection of a drinking water supply is not applicable.
+Water Quality Segment No. 1012, which receives the discharge from this facility, is designated as a public water supply.
+The discharge point is located at a distance greater than three miles from the classified segment.
+Screening reported analytical data of the effluent against water quality-based effluent limitations calculated for the protection of a drinking water supply is not applicable due to the distance between the discharge point and the classified segment.